 Supporting With One Voice to explore arts and homelessness worldwide

 - An international arts and homelessness summit and festival in Manchester, 12-18 November 2018.
-This summit will help to inform the development of a set of resources and a training package for cultural spaces involving homeless people themselves delivering training (expected April 2019).
+This summit helped to inform the development of a set of resources and a training package for cultural spaces involving homeless people themselves delivering training (expected April 2019).
 The above reviews will also be launched at the summit.